 Before understanding how divorce law can affect alimony, it is important to understand the different types:

-Alimony given while one spouse completes training or education in order to become self-sufficient.
+- Rehabilitative Alimony – Alimony is given while one spouse completes training or education in order to become self-sufficient.

 What Factors Can Affect Alimony Payments?